Dental Backup & Disaster Recovery Specialists

 ☁️

-Cloud Software Outages
+Cloud Service Outages

-Our Backup and DR Solution
+Our Backup and Disaster Recovery Solution

-Enterprise-Grade Data Protection, Built for Dental Practices
+Enterprise-Grade Data Protection Built for Dental Practices

 01

-Automated, Continuous Backups
+Automated Continuous Backups

-No Manual Steps, Ever
+No Manual Steps Required

 02

-3-2-1 Redundant Backup Architecture
+3-2-1 Backup Architecture

-Local and Offsite Cloud
+Local and Secure Cloud Storage

 03

-Ransomware-Resistant Air-Gapped Storage
+Ransomware-Resistant Backup Storage

 04